Florida Advanced Manufacturing Research Center

 This facility will serve as a bridge between university level research and full-scale production.
 It will also serve as an educational facility and will have significant funding and participation by private industry, a true example of partnership.

-ZHA is the Owner’s Representative for Osceola County authorized to manage all of the activities for the County, design-builder, UCF and iCAMR to ensure the facility is completed within the defined budget.
-To date ZHA has completed the Design/Build criteria, design-builder selection, contract negotiation, programming and baseline project definition.
-Current tasks include typical design and construction owner’s representative services through the construction completion, tool installation and operations start-up.
+As the Owner’s Representative for Osceola County, ZHA was authorized to manage all of the activities for the County, design-builder, UCF and iCAMR to ensure the facility is completed within the defined budget.
+ZHA's responsibilities included the design/build criteria, design-builder selection, contract negotiation, programming and baseline project definition, design and construction owner's representative services through the construction completion, tool installation and operations start-up.